plivermore/AH-RJMCMC1/readme.md

 `python ../make_Stratified_marginal_age_plot.py`

-to make a plot that shows the posterior ages of stratified data (specific to figure 16 of the referenced manuscript with the Lubeck-Paris dataset).
+to make a plot that shows the posterior ages of stratified data (specific to figure 16 of the referenced GJI manuscript with the Lubeck-Paris dataset).

 ## Inputfile structure